mesosphere/dcos-docs-site/pages/1.9/release-notes/1.9.0-rc2/index.md

 - Marathon-LB does not support pods.
 - This release candidate has [task logging to journald](/1.9/monitoring/logging/) disabled by default, so task logs will continue to be written to their sandboxes, and logrotated out.
 The `dcos task log` command will work as it did before.
 - [4137](https://github.com/mesosphere/marathon/issues/4137) - Volumes do not persist.

-# <a name="fixed-issues"></a>Issues Fixed since 1.9.0-rc1

-- DCOS-9738 - CLI-only packages show up as installable in the UI.
-- DCOS-14045 - Exhibitor requests hang/deadlock on a five master cluster.
-- DCOS-14201 - Minuteman module minuteman_lb_mgr crashes.
-- DCOS-14053 - Can't switch from Docker containerizer to Mesos containerizer.
-- DCOS-14140 - Metrics service fails to start with umask of 077. <!-- Enterprise -->